Motril: History

 The area yielded to the Catholic Monarchs in 1489.
 The settlements of Pataura (an alquería featuring irrigated land) and Jolúcar (featuring mainly cattle pasture) belonged to Motril.
 At the turn of the 16th century, its population was still overwhelmingly Muslim, and so King Ferdinand prohibited Christians from living in Motril and ruled that those Christians who owned possessions there were to relocate to Salobreña.
 After the mass conversion of the population in 1500, the town subsequently featured a majority of New Christians, or Moriscos.
 After the Rebellion of the Alpujarras (1568–1571), most moriscos were expelled from the Kingdom of Granada as had been decreed in 1570.
 This exodus halved the population of Motril.
 Due to this, in 1573 the Crown encouraged 60 Old Christian settlers to move to the area with their families.
 By 1574 there were however only 56 registered settlers, accounting for 254 people (a high ratio presumably justified by the number of servants accompanying the settlers' families).

 The Church of the Incarnation was built in the 16th century on the site of a mosque.
 The building formed part of the defences which protected the town centre, and incorporated defensive features which are still visible today.

 Sugarcane was the staple crop in Motril, and after its harvest it was processed into sugar in local refineries.
 The most important of these was "La Casa de la Palma", the remains of which are on display at the Museo Preindustrial de la Caña de Azúcar (English: The Pre-Industrial Sugar Cane Museum).

 By the end of the 1600s, the Nuestra Señora de la Cabeza church had been built.

 In 1657, Philip IV granted Motril the title of city, separating its jurisdiction from Granada.

 At the beginning of the next century, Philip V distinguished Motril as "Muy Noble y Leal" (Very Noble and Loyal), the motto shown on the Motril's current coat of arms.

 19th century

 After the War of Independence, during which Motril was occupied by French troops, the city's sugar industry entered a new era with the introduction of steam technology for sugar production.
 After a few years, due to an increase in the number of sugar refineries, it became the largest producer in Granada.

 During the short-lived First Spanish Republic, the cantonal rebellion took place.
-Various places declared themselves independent cantons including Motril between July 22 and 25 in 1873.
+Various places declared themselves independent cantons including Motril between 22 and 25 July in 1873.

 The most traditional ride in the city, "Las Explanadas", opened to the public in the mid-19th century.